bOti234/roguelike-game-with-pygame-library/README.md

 -Implementing all passives.

--Reducing lag when a large amount of sprite is on the screen. (e.g., experience disappeears after awhile / multiple ones for one big orb, reduce bullet counts (especially with culster bombs), reduce enemy count)
+-Reducing lag when a large amount of sprite is on the screen. (e.g., experience disappears after awhile / multiple ones for one big orb, reduce bullet counts (especially with culster bombs), reduce enemy count)

 -Creating all talent images.
 Implementing all talents.

 -Fixing the issue when a key from awsd is still pressed down when the selector menu opens, after the user chooses an option, the player character teleports based on the pressed button.

--Expanding the map, adding in background elements (e.g. stones, trees, a pond where the player can't go, etc.)
+-Adding in background elements (e.g. stones, trees, a pond where the player can't go, etc.)

 -Cleaning up the code by removing any unnececary lines and making it more efficient.

--New weapon: A cannon that shoots an orb that spreads in all direction after reaching a set distance/enemy.

--New weapon idea: Yondu's arrow.
+-Adding an arrow that points towards the nearest weaponkit.

+-Implementing that a maximum of 5 weapons can be equipped by the player.

+-Adding minibosses, bosses, and events (kinda like a quick time event, where you have to dodge a bunch of enemies or projectiles) to the game.

 There are other problems that need to be fixed, but those didn't really come to my mind.
 There are also biger parts of the project that are not yet implemented, those come later (e.g., main menu, settings menu, map selector, starter weapon selector, log in/sign up. user profile editing, scoreboard, etc.)